isc-projects/kea/doc/sphinx/arm/hooks-cb-cmds.rst

         }
     }

-The `server-tags` parameter is mandatory and it contains one or more server tags.
-It may contain the keyword "all" to fetchg the subnets associated with all servers.
-When the `server-tags` list contains the `null` value the returned response contains a list of unassigned subnets, i.e. the subnets which are associated with no servers.
+The `server-tags` parameter is mandatory and contains one or more server tags.
+It may contain the keyword "all", to fetch the subnets associated with all servers.
+When the `server-tags` list contains the `null` value, the returned response contains a list of unassigned subnets, i.e. the subnets which are associated with no servers.
 For example: